 - Step 5: Active management of your stock trades

-If are approaching stock trading with a trading plan, you’re focused on risk and doing things the right way you can increase your chances of success.
+If are approaching stock trading with a trading plan, you’re focused on risk, and doing things the right way you can increase your chances of success.

 Learn more about how to buy individual stocks trading beginner’s guide here: How to Make Money in the Stock Market.

-Single Stocks Pros and Cons
+Single Stock Trading Pros and Cons

 Maybe you found yourself in a position where most of your trades and subsequent profits come from one single stock.